Srikarmk/100-days-of-code-Srikar/README.md

 ✅Started a mini project (Gambling game) using python.

 Got my project review done and then got home totally drenched - so fever time 🥴

+## Day 67 of #100DaysOfCode

+✅Made a Bitcoin Miner using python and learnt about SHA.
+✅About to finish OpenCV course.
+✅Completed a primer on primary keys in MYSQL.

+Had a really slow and lazy day.
+Still trying to recover from a weirdly bad headache.